swiftlang/swift-evolution/proposals/nnnn-strict-memory-safety.md

 ### Unsafe conformances

-Implementing a protocol requirement that is not `@unsafe` (and not part of an `@unsafe` protocol) within an `@unsafe` declaration introduces unsafety, so it will produce a diagnostic in the strict safety mode:
+Implementing a protocol requirement that is safe (and not part of an `@unsafe` protocol) within an `@unsafe` declaration introduces unsafety, so it will produce a diagnostic in the strict safety mode:

 ```swift
 protocol P {